Onizuka09/starter/Readme.md

 - TV Control via IR: Automatically powers on the TV to begin displaying content without user intervention (Remote control).
 - PC Wake-Up via Ethernet (Wake-on-LAN): Wakes the connected PC to run the publicity application as soon as power is restored.

+## Features
+- WOL
+- Reads and sends the IR command
+- NO OTA

 ### Lib depends
 ```